Teaching Children to Read

 Reading at Abbeymead: Our Vision

-Here at Abbeymead, we pride ourselves on being a school committed to developing a love for reading; this runs right through our school community, from the children, to the parents and all members of our school staff team.
+Here at Abbeymead, we pride ourselves on being a school committed to developing competent readers with a love for reading; this runs right through our school community, from the children, to the parents and all members of our school staff team.
 We recognise how important it is to develop a passion for reading in our children, to enable them to be successful learners in all areas of the curriculum and in life beyond our school.

 We labelled 2020-21, 'Abbeymead's Year of Reading: Just the Beginning'.
 It was an exciting year that marked the start of our journey towards making our children lifelong lovers of reading.
-We have been and continue to work hard to develop an ethos of reading for pleasure and to embed our vison of making every member of the Abbeymead school community a lover of reading.
+We have been and continue to work hard to develop an ethos of reading for pleasure and to embed our vision of making every member of the Abbeymead school community a lover of reading.

-Reading Sessions: How we Teach Reading
+Reading Sessions: How Do We Teach Reading at Abbeymead?

 Children across the school have, on average, 4 taught reading sessions a week.These are whole class reading sessions which are a balance between practising reading fluency, discussion based learning and written comprehension.
-As well as this, children are heard reading aloud daily by an adult in EYFS/KS1 and as regularly as possible in KS2.
+As well as this, children are regularly heard reading aloud by an adult in EYFS/KS1 and as regularly as possible in KS2.

 We also use the Reading Dogs to teach and reference key reading skills with the children.